POLS 3393W Writing on African Women and Feminism

 4 hours; 4 credits

 Critical examination of major issues on African women and feminism.
 Commonalities of experiences through the exercise of patriarchy and injustices privileging and oppressing some people based on their gender.
-Critiques of feminism that have emerged from African women scholars, as a hierarchical structure that privileged western thought and experiences.
+Critiques of feminism that have emerged from African women scholars, as a hierarchical structure that privileged Western thought and experiences.
 Consequences of debate to gender relations on the African continent.
 Focus on developing students? writing skills.
 Writing-intensive course.
-This course is the same as Women?s and Gender Studies 3349.
+This course is the same as Women?s and Gender Studies 3349W and Africana Studies 3364.

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.

 Students are advised to consult regularly with college and department counselors